ZcashFoundation/zebra/zebra-consensus/src/checkpoint/README.md

 ### Use the `zebra-checkpoints` utility

 `zebra-checkpoints` is the program we use to collect checkpoints.
 Currently this program uses `zcash-cli` to get the hashes. `zcash-cli` must be available in your machine and it must be connected to a synchronized (Mainnet or Testnet) instance of `zebrad` or `zcashd` to get the most recent hashes.
+Make sure your `zebrad` or `zcashd` is [listening for RPC requests](https://github.com/ZcashFoundation/zebra/blob/c0849ad8cb3aefe927e1735e586ce3c72d96d16c/zebra-rpc/src/config.rs#L29).

 First, [build the `zebra-checkpoints` binary](https://github.com/ZcashFoundation/zebra/tree/main/zebra-utils/README.md#zebra-checkpoints).